Barilla Logo

 Barilla Logo 2003

-At this stage, the wording remained unchanged, but the logo was more modern, thanks to a red color gradient that gave it depth.
-In addition, the effects of white highlights and dark shades were used.
+The wording remained unchanged at this stage, but the logo was more modern thanks to a red color gradient that added depth.
+In addition, white highlights and dark shades were used.

 2015 – 2022